Esri/drupal-map-gallery-webmaps/README.md

 1. Fork and then clone the repo or download the .zip file.
 2. Load the module to your Drupal site (package: ArcGIS Modules).
-3. Add the ArcGIS field to a page structure, configuring it.
+3. Add the ArcGIS field to a page/content type structure, and configure it.
-4. Create a page using the ArcGIS field
+4. Create a page/content type using the ArcGIS field
 5. In Edit mode, configure the field

 ## Requirements